EezehDev/Portfolio/src/fadinglight.md

         <h4>Torch</h4>
         <div class="task-container">
             <div>
-            The core mechanic is the torch, which is attached to a socket and uses realtime light and with a attenuation radius decreasing over time as you move away from safezones, upon losing all light the player dies.
-Based on a multiplier, the player starts loses light faster as they travel further from safezones.
+            The core mechanic is the torch, which is attached to a socket and has a light attached which decreases in size over time as you move away from safezones, upon losing all light the player dies.
+The player starts loses light faster as they travel further from safezones.
 Upon entering a safezone, light will be drained from the campfire and refilled into the torch decreasing the campfire safezone radius.
 For extra visual player feedback, a decal is projected onto the ground which scales with the light radius.
 VFX and SFX are also linked to the remaining charge percentage, and become less obvious as the player's torch dims.
             </div>
             <img src="/gif/fadinglight_torch.gif" alt="fadinglight torch" loading="lazy"/>
         </div>